-As medicine has moved away from doctor-centred care towards patient-centred, so management has moved away from the “command and control” approach which was so damaging to engagement and motivation.
+As medicine has moved away from doctor-centered care towards patient-centered, so management has moved away from the “command and control” approach which was so damaging to engagement and motivation.
 Through working with a coach, you will develop certain coaching skills yourself, the impact of which can be significant.

 Coaching can help identify the root cause of issues that may be impacting on time management and productivity, then present a solution to overcome these.
 Managers and practice principals can coach their team to maintain their focus on the key priorities and work on the things that matter most.